-The Act assess liability to the "burn boss," defined as the "individual responsible for directing a prescribed burn under a written prescription plan."
+The Act assesses liability to the "burn boss," defined as the "individual responsible for directing a prescribed burn under a written prescription plan."
 Tex.
 Nat.
 Res.
 Code § 153.083(b).
-If the burn boss is a CIPBM, and in the absence of gross negligence or intentionality, the burn boss is protected from liability for property damage, personal injury, or death caused by or resulting from smoke more than 300 feet from the burn. § 153.084(b).
+If the burn boss is a CIPBM, and in the absence of gross negligence or intentionality, the burn boss is protected from liability for property damage, personal injury, or death caused by or resulting from smoke more than 300 feet from the burn. § 153.084(b-1).
 In the absence of certification, the common law standard of negligence would apply for claims from smoke damage.

-A burn boss also is insulated from claims for damages from the fire in the absence of gross negligence or intentionality-and will not be held liable for damages in excess of the minimum insurance requirements-so long as the burn boss (1) has completed an accredited prescribed burning course approved by the Board; (2) has satisfied the minimum experience requirements prescribed by the Board; and (3) carries the minimum insurance of \$1 million per single occurrence and \$2 million in aggregate. § 153.084(b).
+A burn boss also is insulated from claims for damages from fire in the absence of gross negligence or intentionality-and will not be held liable for damages in excess of the minimum insurance requirements-so long as the burn boss (1) completes an accredited prescribed burning course approved by the Board; (2) satisfies the minimum experience requirements prescribed by the Board; and (3) carries the minimum insurance of \$1 million per single occurrence and \$2 million in aggregate. § 153.084(b).
+Again, in the absence of certification, the common law standard of negligence would apply for claims from fire damage.